ayoolasamo/the_home/README.md

 ![screenshot](https://github.com/ayoolasamo/the_home/blob/master/public/images/Screenshot.png)

 The demo of this project can be seen on Netlify.
-It was a wonderful expreience creating this project as I learnt alot about the responsiveness of a webpage and I was able to gain more insights about react props and component.
-The project is strictly desiged for a desktop and tablet view as the mobile design of the webpage was not provided.
+It was a wonderful expreience creating this project as I learnt alot about the responsiveness of a webpage and I was able to gain more insights about react props and components.

 ### Built With